adewes/battle-stations/README.md

 * Uses the Github Issues API to display incidents to the user.
 * Updates automatically when you create/update/close issues in your Github project.
-* Does not require a backend server as it communicates directly with Github API.
+* Does not require a backend server as it communicates directly with the Github API.
 * Performs a client-side reachability check of your own APIs.

 ## Setup